 @Composable private fun ArticleList(openArticle: () -> Unit) { NestedArticleListItem( // Clickable is set separately, in a nested layer: onClickAction = openArticle, // Semantics are set here: modifier = Modifier.semantics { onClick( label = "Open this article", action = { // Not needed here: openArticle() true } ) } ) }

-In this case, you don't need to pass the click action twice, as existing
+You don't need to pass the click action twice.
+Existing Compose APIs, such as

-be left null in the second semantics modifier action.
-However, the click label
+leave the click action null in the second semantics modifier action.
+However,

 You might run into scenarios where you expect children semantics to be merged into a parent one, but that doesn't happen.
 See Merging and clearing for more in-depth information.